Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: PREDICTION MODEL DESIGN AND OFFLINE TRAINING

-The approach in the previous section, as illustrated by \eqref{eq:prior}, essentially treats the trained model as infallible, offering no mechanism to judge the confidence of those predictions.
-In contrast, we propose a probabilistic verification method for \autoref{prob:identifying} as shown in Fig.~\ref{fig:nn}: instead of outputting a single set of CBF parameters~$\tilde{\bm{\alpha}}^{*}$, our proposed method takes a candidate set of CBF parameters \textbf{\emph{as input}} and predicts the distributions of a safety margin~$\phi$ and a performance metric~$\delta$, which are defined later on.
-The key novelty is that this approach enables us to rigorously verify locally validated CBF parameters despite uncertainty in neural network predictions.
-This way, the burden of ensuring safety is shifted from the trained model to a verification process that interprets its output with uncertainty quantification.
+The approach in the previous section, as illustrated by~\eqref{eq:prior}, essentially treats the trained model as infallible, offering no mechanism to judge the confidence of those predictions.
+In contrast, we propose a probabilistic verification method for \autoref{prob:identifying} as shown in Fig.~\ref{fig:nn-config}(b)-(c): instead of outputting a single CBF parameter $\widetilde{\bm{\alpha}}^{\star}$, the model evaluates queried candidate parameters $\widetilde{\bm{\alpha}}$ by predicting distributions over a safety metric $\phi$ and a performance metric $\delta$, which will be defined in this section.
+The key novelty is that this approach enables us to verify locally validated CBF parameters despite uncertainty in neural network predictions in a principled way.
+This shifts the burden of ensuring safety from the trained model to a verification process that interprets its outputs with uncertainty quantification.

+In this section, we describe the offline training phase used to learn a CBF-parameter-conditioned prediction model for online adaptation.
+We first introduce an attention-based graph aggregation module that maps the robot state, goal, and variable-size obstacle set into a fixed-dimensional context vector while keeping the queried CBF parameter explicit in the model input~(\autoref{subsec:graph}).
+We then describe the probabilistic ensemble neural network~(PENN) used to predict distributions over safety and performance labels~(\autoref{subsec:penn}).
+Next, we define these labels, including the safety-risk metric used to certify candidate parameters and the performance metric used later for selection~(\autoref{subsec:safety-loss}).
+Finally, we present the rollout-based data generation procedure and the training loss function~(\autoref{subsec:training}).
+The resulting model does not directly output the parameter to be applied; instead, it evaluates queried parameters, enabling the online uncertainty-aware verification and selection procedure in \autoref{sec:online}.